Feline Audiogenic Reflex Seizures, FARS, Audiogenic Epilepsy (Noise-induced Seizures) in cats

 Diagnosis

 The diagnosis of FARS is based on a thorough medical history and observation of symptoms.
-The veterinarian will ask the owner about the specific noises that trigger seizures, as well as the frequency and duration of the seizures.
+The veterinarian will ask the owner about the specific sounds that trigger seizures, as well as the frequency and duration of the seizures.

 Therapy